Compressing data with the SChunk class

 chunk = schunk.decompress_chunk(i, dest)

-check = 99 * np.arange(2_500_000, dtype="int32")
+checker = 99 * np.arange(2_500_000, dtype="int32")

-np.testing.assert_equal(dest, check)
+np.testing.assert_equal(dest, checker)

-Updating and inserting#
+Updating and inserting

 [154]: